Bears vs. 49ers prediction, odds, time: 'Sunday Night Football' picks by proven model

 Why the Bears can cover

 Chicago is undefeated ATS over its last six games and also has a two-day rest advantage from having played last Saturday, while San Fran is coming off a 'MNF' appearance.
 The Niners are just 6-8 ATS over their last 14 games when at a rest disadvantage.
 On the field, the Bears lead the NFL in the statistic that most correlates with winning and losing, and that's turnover differential.
 Chicago is plus-21 in that regard, while the second-place team is at just plus-15.
 Chicago has forced the most turnovers (31) and it has committed the second-fewest (10).
-When the Niners lose the turnover battle this season, they are just 3-4 against the spread.
+When the Niners lose the turnover battle this season, they are just 3-4 against the spread, and San Francisco's defense has the fewest sacks in the NFL.
 See which team to back at SportsLine.

 Why the 49ers can cover

 Riding a five-game win streak, San Francisco leads the NFL in points per game, points per drive and 3rd-down offense during this run, and each of the five victories have come by double-digits.
-The offense has been unstoppable over the last two games in particular, as the Niners are just the fifth team in the last 75 years to go back-to-back outings without punting the ball.
+The offense has been unstoppable over the last two games in particular, as the Niners are just the fifth team in the last 75 years to go back-to-back outings without punting the ball, and now it gets to face the No. 27 run defense.
 Though he doesn't qualify for statistical leaderboards due to time missed, Brock Purdy leads the NFL in QBR and is among the top five in touchdown percentage, completion percentage and passer rating.
 Additionally, the 49ers are 4-0 both straight up and ATS on primetime in 2025.
 See which team to back at SportsLine.

 How to make Bears vs. 49ers picks